 Hairy Bikers Christmas Ham Recipe

-• Refrigerate: Let the ham cool completely before storing it in an airtight container or wrapped tightly in foil in the refrigerator for up to 3-4 days.
+Let the ham cool completely before wrapping tightly in foil or placing in an airtight container.
+It keeps well in the fridge for 3 to 4 days.

-• Freeze: Slice the leftover ham and place the slices in a freezer-safe bag or container with as much air removed as possible.
-It will keep in the freezer for up to 3 months.
-Thaw overnight in the refrigerator before using.
+For longer storage, slice the ham and freeze in a sealed bag with as much air removed as possible.
+It keeps for up to 3 months.
+Thaw overnight in the fridge before using.

 • Per serving (approximate):